 Fancy color diamonds: If you’re in the market for a fancy color diamond, like a pink or blue diamond, focus on the richness of the color.

 Understanding the color quality helps you know exactly how lab-created diamonds are priced so that you can get the best value.

 As you compare diamonds, it’s important to have verification for what you’re looking that.
-That’s why you should have an IGI (International Gemological Institute) certificate for every lab-created diamond you consider.
+That’s why we recommend having an IGI (International Gemological Institute) certificate for every lab-created diamond you consider.
 This differs from our advice on natural diamonds (you should always seek an AGS or GIA certificate on those).
 Why IGI for lab-created stones?
 Because the IGI issues specific grades for lab-created stones and most of the lab market uses them, whereas the GIA has only just started and there isn’t many of them out there.

 The IGI grades diamonds on the following Color scale of D to Z, with Z being a diamond with a noticeable yellow or brown color.

 |Colorless||As the highest color grade, D means the diamond has almost no color even under magnification.
 E and F ratings look identical to the naked eye.
 Only an expert gemologist is able to note the differences between D, E, and F grades.|